Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 ##### 1. Storage configuration
 - Local Storage:
   `../receive-data:/receive/data` maps the host directory for metric TSDB storage.
-  - Retention Policy: `--tsdb.retention=30d` auto-purges data older than 30 days. **It takes less than 1GB of Receive disk space per month for one java-tron(v4.7.6) FullNode connecting Mainnet**.
+  - Retention Policy: `--tsdb.retention=30d` auto-purges data older than 30 days.
+As tested, it takes about **6GB of disk space per month for one java-tron(v4.7.6+) FullNode**.

 - External Storage:
   `../conf:/receive` mounts configuration files.
 The `--objstore.config-file` flag enables long-term storage in MinIO/S3-compatible buckets.
 In this case, it is [bucket_storage_bucket.yml](conf/bucket_storage_bucket.yml).